Skip to content

 Account closure job

-The account closure job runs through the following steps:
+The account closure job executes the following steps:

-1. Checks to see if the account is still active.
+1. Checks if the account is active.
+(Fails if INACTIVE).

 2. Blocks the account.